9 Common Early Signs of Alzheimer’s

 4. Odd Judgment or Decision Making

 It’s common for people with Alzheimer’s to make unusual or reckless decisions, especially for those in the early stages of the disease.
+This could include making poor financial decisions, like struggling with money, gambling, or giving a large amount of money to a scam, and this is something that should be monitored closely.

 5. Misplacing or Losing Things Frequently

-6. Change in Social Behavior
+6. Social Retreat

 Alzheimer’s can cause impaired decision-making such as random changes in one’s physical appearance.
 This can include things like dressing differently, not matching socks, or failing to attend to personal hygiene.